 Representative Khan/Senator Lovely

-This bill requires Continuing Care Retirement Communities (CCRC) to clearly disclose policies regarding entrance fees for enrollees.
+This bill requires Continuing Care Retirement Communities (CCRC) to clearly disclose policies regarding the payment and return of entrance fees for enrollees.
 CCRC’s provide housing, meals and personal care services in a variety of settings including independent living facilities, assisted living residences and nursing home care.

 CCRC Commission – Resolve Relative To A Special Continuing Care Retirement Communities Commission